CesarMartini/PLSQL/README.md

 PLSQL
 =====

-A lab to learn and practice about PL/SQL
+A lab to learn and practice about Oracle PL/SQL

  - conditionals if then case;
  - loops;